ibrofro/legui-legui-api/README.md

 ```bash
 MAPBOX_TOKEN=token
 ```
-- Create a credential.json file into "./functions" folder and make sure to copy your credentials from firebase to credential.json file
+- Create a credential.json file into "./functions" folder and make sure to copy your service account info to from firebase to credential.json file
 ```bash
 {
     "type": "",